 Wherever possible the response should be appropriately and proportionately provided from within the normal range of universal provision of the organisation working with other local agencies and partners.
 Responses could include curriculum provision, additional tutoring or mentoring, additional activities within and out of school and family support.

 Where a higher level of targeted and multi-agency response is indicated a formal multi-agency assessment should be conducted.
 The assessment process may lead to a Strategy Discussion, Section 47 Enquiries and an Initial Child Protection Conference, if there are concerns about the child or young person suffering significant harm.

-Where concerns are identified in respect of potential signs of radicalisation which indicate the child or young person is vulnerable, the person raising the concerns should discuss their concerns with the Local Authority Prevent officer or CT WMCTU Gateway CTU_GATEWAY@west-midlands.pnn.police.uk; who will advise on whether a referral to Channel/ or other safeguarding response is required were vulnerability evident Universal Plus services are sufficient to manage concerns.
+Where concerns are identified in respect of potential signs of radicalisation which indicate the child or young person is vulnerable, the person raising the concerns should discuss their concerns with the Local Authority Prevent officer or CT WMCTU Gateway CTU_GATEWAY@west-midlands.pnn.police.uk; who will advise on whether a referral to Channel Panel or other Safeguarding response.